nmathewson/walking-onions-wip/specs/02-endives-and-snips.md

        params: NetParams,
        ; List of certificates for all the voters.
-These ; authenticate the keys used to sign SNIPs and ENDIVEs and votes, ; using the authorities longest-term identity keys.
+These ; authenticate the keys used to sign SNIPs and ENDIVEs and votes, ; using the authorities' longest-term identity keys.
        voters: [ + bstr .cbor VoterCert ],

        ; A division of exit ports into "classes" of ports.